bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 5. Set `primary_sale_happened` as true if it was not set already
 6. Transfer ownership of NFT to bidder
 7. If auction type is for transferring metadata ownership as well, transfer metadata ownership as well
+8. Update auction with claimed status
-8. Emit event for claiming bid
+9. Emit event for claiming bid